Hello! ¡Hola! Olá! Bonjour! Ciao!

 - CELTA certification (for English as an additional language) (University of Cambridge course, through International House, Vancouver, 2012)

-- Honours Bachelor of Arts in International Relations, with minors in Spanish and French (Mount Allison University, 2013).
+- Honours Bachelor of Arts in International Relations, with minors in French and Spanish (Mount Allison University, 2013)

 - Bachelor of Education (University of British Columbia-Vancouver, 2016) / BC certified K-12 teacher, with specialization in secondary French and Spanish and the International Baccalaureate Middle Years Program (IB MYP).

 - Master’s of Education in International Education (University of Massachusetts-Amherst; degree in-progress).
 Foci: languages, literacies, cultures; creation and delivery of critical pedagogy/curriculum; integration of the ‘A’ in STEAM-Science, Technology, Engineering, Arts and Mathematics).